 It only takes 10 minutes to make your own and avoid all of that junk and save a little money!

-The ingredients in this rib rub recipe are sweetener, kosher salt, pepper, smoked paprika, garlic powder, onion powder, ground mustard, turmeric, and chili powder.
+The ingredients in this recipe are sweetener, kosher salt, pepper, smoked paprika, garlic powder, onion powder, ground mustard, turmeric, and chili powder.

-If you want the dry rub on the spicy side, you can kick it up with some cayenne.
+If you want the dry rub on the spicy side, you can kick it up with some ground cayenne pepper.

-For the sweetener, I used Swerve to keep this BBQ rib rub keto.
+For the sweetener, I used a sugar free sweetener to keep this BBQ rib rub keto.
 You could also use brown sugar, which is what most rib rubs use.

 When I use this on my oven baked ribs, I apply a generous coat on all sides of the ribs.
 Make sure you remove the silver skin on the bony side of the ribs so the rub can actually penetrate into the meat.